 Week 3: photos, floor plan, video, listing copy, launch plan

-Conclusion: Home-selling tips for Kingston and area
+Conclusion: Home-selling tips for Kingston and the surrounding area

 Selling a home takes planning, but small, consistent steps make the process smoother.
 From a clean yard to clear documentation, these home-selling tips work year round in Kingston and the surrounding areas.
 Markets shift, but preparation and honesty never go out of style. _______________________________________________________________________________________________________________________